![]() |

 the slope the higher the errors on the measurement of activity (or

 concentration).
 9.)
 How do I clean contaminated membranes?
 Crystal membranes can be cleaned by washing with alcohol to remove any organic deposits and gently polishing the crystal surface with fine emery paper to remove any obvious markings or discoloration.
 Then wash with de-ionised water and wipe dry with a low lint tissue, ensuring that no particles are left on the membrane.
 The crystal surface should be smooth and shiny.
 PVC membranes must not be abraded, or even touched.
 These can also be washed in alcohol and then regenerated by soaking in the appropriate 1000 ppm standard solution overnight, or even for several days.
 They must only be gently dabbed dry after washing (not wiped) to avoid scratching the surface.
 The ceramic frits at the tips of reference electrodes can also be cleaned with alcohol to remove organic contamination, and soaked in 0.1Molar HCl to remove other deposits.
 10.)
 After immersing the electrodes, how long should I wait before taking a reading?
 Most electrode systems require about three or four minutes to reach a completely stable reading.
 Nevertheless, most electrode combinations get to within one or two millivolts of the final value in less than thirty seconds, so it depends on your precision requirements as to whether you wait for complete stabilisation or not.
 11.)
 What precision can I expect from an ISE measurement?
-Assuming that there are no systematic errors from interference or activity
+Precision is the reproducibility of repeat measurements of the same sample.
+This is different from accuracy which is how near is the result to the true value.
+Ideally, results of any experimental measurement should give values that are accurate within the precision limit but this is not always true for ISE measurements.
+Assuming that there are no variable systematic errors from interference or activity

 range of the electrodes.
 12.)
 What is meant by ‘drift’ in ISE measurements?
 Drift is the gradual change in electrode response over a period of time.
 The rate and extent of drift can vary depending on which particular ISE and reference electrodes are being used and the age and degree of contamination of the electrodes.
-If a series of samples are measured repeatedly it will be observed that each successive reading of the same solution will be slightly different from the previous one.
+If a series of samples are measured repeatedly it will be observed that each successive reading of the same solution will be slightly different to the previous one.
 This problem can be overcome by frequently measuring one calibration solution in between sample measurements, then re-calibrating when the mV value has drifted beyond an acceptable level - depending on precision requirements.
+Once the extent of drift is known then it should be possible to find the optimum time of use or number of samples analysed before a calibration is necessary.
 13.)
 What is the effect of temperature change on ISE measurements ?
 Unfortunately this is a complicated relationship which cannot be simply quantified in terms of mV change per °C since the effect is different at different concentrations and actual value of the mV.
 Moreover, the electrode slope, the liquid junction potential, and solubility of the salts in the reference system all vary with temperature.
 However, the magnitude of the effect of temperature change on the slope can be calculated from a modified form of the Nernst equation (Slope = 2.303RT/nF = T x Constant) to be about 3.4% per 10°C - ie: if the slope is about 55mV/dec then a 10°C rise will increase this to about 57mV/dec.
 Thus, in order to avoid any errors due to temperature change it is advisable to recalibrate with standards at the same temperature as the sample solutions if the sample temperature deviates by more than about 2°C from the original calibration temperature.
 14.)
 How frequently should I re-calibrate the electrodes?
 This depends on the precision requirements for the results and the rate of drift of the electrode system.
 If only an ‘order of magnitude’ measurement is required then it may only be necessary to calibrate once a day or even less frequently.
 Apart from drift, any large temperature changes (greater than 2°C) will cause a change in the calibration.
 For the most precise results, it may even be beneficial to calibrate between every sample.
 15.)
 What is the concentration range and detection limit for an ISE measurement?
-These figures are given in the specifications for each ISE.
+These figures are quite different depending on which ion is being measured.
+The lowest detection limit is about 0.005ppm for Sulphide ion and the highest about 1ppm for Chloride.
+The total measuring range for each ISE is given in the individual specification sheets where the lower figure is the detection limit - but note that these limits are necessarily only rough estimates of what is possible since the errors escalate dramatically in the non-linear range as the slope reduces and the detection limit is approached.
+The best precision can only be achieved in the linear range of the electrode.
 16.)
 How should I store the electrodes between analytical sessions?
 In general, for overnight or longer storage, ISEs should always be rinsed with de-ionised water and gently dabbed